IzzyDoes/IzzyDoes/README.md

 </br>
 </br>
 ## Development Journey
-I started my dev journey in 2013, as a student of Information technology in the Eastern Mediterranean University, Cyprus, I obtained 215 ECTS on the way to obtain my BSc in Information Technology.
-I started off creating simple websites using adobe dreamweaver.
+I started my dev journey in 2013, as a student of Information technology in the Eastern Mediterranean University, Cyprus I started off creating simple websites using adobe dreamweaver.
 I got familiar with HTML and CSS, and this opened a new world of possibilities.
 </br>
 For a while, I got into creating games using Unity game Engine and C#.
 I have some experience with object-oriented programming using C++ as my main tool.